-- Participate in an Admissions Plan Meeting: After a prospective student and his/her parent/guardian attend the Information Session and we receive your transcripts, you will receive a link to schedule an Admissions Plan Review Meeting.
-During this meeting you will discuss your course completion goals, course selection, and course requirements, as well as develop a timeline for acceptance to the full-time program.
+- Participate in an Admissions Plan Meeting: After a prospective student and his/her parent/guardian attend the Information Session and transcripts are received, the family will receive a link to schedule an Admissions Plan Meeting.
+During this meeting, the following will be discussed: course selections, completion goals, course requirements, and a timeline for acceptance to the full-time program.
 Additional information regarding selecting courses is provided below.